late2game/ttools2/docs/kerning editor manual/kerningEditorManual.md

 	![alt text](images/pair.png "The kerning pair")

 1. **Texts manager**.
 This component handles the text data stored into the application.
 It is possible to swap between different lists, mark some words as done, filter the list according to letters combination and manage the status of the job (save and load).
 Each word is accompained by an index which can be used to refer easily to it.
+It is possible to jump to a specific line using cmd+j shortcut, which will trigger the "jump to line" window.

 	![alt text](images/texts-manager.png "Texts manager")